fendy07/tacticaldata/README.md

-# tactical
-Tactical data preparation with team Algoritma Data Science
+# Tactical Data Preparation with R and Python